RobotRose/rose_arm_controller/doc/tests/20150223 rosebv/tests_wpi_jaco.md

 #### Position command (fingers)
 For this the *position* input is always set to *true*.

-The variables armCommand and fingerCommand are both set to *false*, since this command does not include arm/finger inputs (whatever that might be).
+The variables armCommand is set to *false*, the fingerCommand is set to *true* and repeat is set to *true*.

 ID | Input values			| Expected Results 	| Measured values 	||
 ---|:----------------------:|-------------------|-------------------|-----------